niwatorrri/niwatorrri.github.io/_posts/2020-05-13-learning-go-basics.md

 }
 ```

 Note that all the goroutines will halt when the `main()` function returns.
+(No `defer` statements will be run in this case if any.)
 So for example, the following program will be likely to print nothing.

 ```go
 func say(s string) {